marten-de/projects-md/mchess/README.md

 pip install -r requirements.txt
 ```

-To start the game, run the following command from the console:
+To start the game, run the following command from the console: (Depending on your system you might need to use "python" instead of "python3")

 ```
 python3 main.py